MLB Little League Classic: 2023

 The Washington Nationals hosted the Philadelphia Phillies in the sixth Classic on August 20, 2023.
 The teams again wore standard uniforms.
 The Nationals jumped out to a 4–0 lead in the first inning, and there was no other scoring until the Phillies scored three times in the ninth inning, for a 4–3 final in favor of Washington.

+According to Nielsen, the game averaged 1,556,000 viewers and peaked at 1,738,000 viewers.